telerik/ajax-docs/controls/treemap/getting-started.md

 ![treemap-gettingstarted](images/treemap-gettingstarted.png)

->note The control visualizes its data in **Squarified AlgorithmType** as this is the default algorithm type.
+>tip The control visualizes its data in **Squarified AlgorithmType** as this is the default algorithm type.
 >